janfait/mappforce/README.md

 ##### Authentication

 <span class="mdl-list__item-text-body">MappForce API layer uses HTTP Basic Authentication.
-To access the API, use the same credentials that you have used to login to the Admin section.
+To access the API, use the same credentials that you have used to login to the Admin section - the Mapp CEP API user.
 The authentication must follow the below pattern:

 <pre>username:password</pre>